nicsig/config/.config/mpv/scripts/README/interSubs.md

     subs_screen_edge_padding = 40

-# How to change the appearance of the subtitles?
+## change the appearance of the subtitles?

 Change the value of the `style_subs` variable in `interSubs_config.py`.